CanOfSocks/livestream_dl/README.md

                         (min, max) Minimum and maximum interval to wait for a video --json-file JSON_FILE
                         Path to existing yt-dlp info.json file.
-Overrides ID and skips retrieving URLs
+Overrides ID and skips retrieving URLs --remove-ip-from-json
+                        Replaces IP entries in info.json with 0.0.0.0 --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        Set the logging level.
+Default is INFO.
+  --no-console          Do not log messages to the console.
+  --log-file LOG_FILE   Path to the log file where messages will be saved.
 ```

 # Downloader methods